mggg/maup/README.md

 ![geometries_fixed_rook_to_queen](./examples/example_geometries_fixed_rook_to_queen.png)

-Finally, sometimes a shapefile may have gaps that you don't want to fill (for example, a large lake).
+Finally, sometimes a shapefile may have some gaps that you don't want to fill (for example, a large lake).
 In that case, the `autorepair` has a `holes_to_keep` option to specify a GeoSeries of holes that should not be filled in.
 #### This GeoSeries must be in the same CRS as the input shapefile!